 For MPs, we allow credited collaboration with a single partner on some MPs.

 The MP write-ups give you detailed instructions for declaring your

 collaborators.
-Each student is still responsible for committing code to the
+Each student is still responsible for committing code to their repository

 course.
 Do not ask for help from your roommate who took the class last